 Also, repeatedly riding the e-bike in cold temperatures may cause your battery to have to be replaced sooner.

 Handling the Battery

+If, for whatever reason, your e-bike's battery is removed, use caution when handling it.
 The battery contains large amounts of electrical power.
-You must use caution and respect when handling it.
 Not following these instructions can result in serious injury.